Remote Working Legislation, Laws & Regulations in Portugal

 The employer must ensure the installation and maintenance of the working equipment referred to above.

-Furthermore, additional expenses arising from this regime—namely regarding any goods or services necessary to perform the functions under this regime, as well as any increase in the costs of energy and the network installed at the workplace—have to be borne by the employer.
+Furthermore, additional expenses arising from this regime – goods or services necessary to perform the functions under this regime and increases in the costs of energy and the network installed at the workplace – must be borne by the employer.

-The parties may also agree on a fixed amount to be paid monthly as additional expenses, which must be included in the employment contract, or it can be foreseen in the applicable collective bargaining agreement.
-If the absence of a fixed amount, the increase of expenses will correspond to all those related with the acquisition of equipment and systems necessary to work from home.
-Furthermore, the employer must reimburse the difference between the employee’s costs (e.g., internet, water, electricity) and those in the last month the employee worked on-site.
+The parties may also agree on a fixed amount to be paid monthly as additional expenses, which must be included in the employment contract or in the applicable collective bargaining agreement.
+In the absence of a fixed amount, the increase in expenses will correspond to costs related to the acquisition of equipment and systems necessary to work from home.
+Furthermore, the employer must reimburse the difference between the employee’s costs (e.g. internet, water, electricity) and those in the last month the employee worked on-site.
+Amounts paid by the employer as additional expenses incurred by teleworking employees are exempt from taxation (i.e. tax and social security) up to EUR 1/day, as follows: EUR 0.10 for residential electricity consumption; EUR 0.40 for personal internet costs; EUR 0.50 for the use of a computer or other equivalent personal IT equipment.
+The exemption only applies to expenses incurred with goods and services not provided by the employer and is only applicable to full days of teleworking (i.e. periods of no less than 1/6 of the weekly working hours) actually carried out and resulting from a written agreement between the employer and the employee under the terms of the Portuguese Labour Code.

-In any case the payment of these additional expenses is considered, for tax purposes, as an employer cost, and will not be considered as employee income up to a maximum value to be set by the members of government responsible for tax and social security matters.
+For tax purposes, the payment of these additional expenses will be considered an employer cost and will not be considered employee income up to the maximum value specified above.

 7. Does an employer have to grant an employee a specific allowance for working from home?
 If so, under what conditions does an employer not have to pay such an allowance?